liamliaw/os-labs/Lab 1/lab1.md

 ## Exercise 1

 *(a) Use the lsb_release command to print all the distribution details.*
-According to the man page of *lsb_release* it is used to print information about distribution.
+According to the man page of *lsb_release* it can print information about the Linux Standard Base and the distribution, which is being used.
-With the **-a** option it can print all the distribution details.
+When passed the **-a** option, it prints all the distribution details.

 ```console
 moritzpfeffer@debian:~$ man lsb_release